Capture the Moment!

 Three's a Crowd (taken with my 5 fps Nikon D810)

 The frame rate is the number of shots you can take in a second.
-The typical frame rates of modern DSLR and mirrorless cameras are between five and 30 frames per second (fps).
+The typical Raw frame rates of modern DSLR and mirrorless cameras are between five and 40 frames per second (fps), but the ⍺9 III’s global shutter system gives you 120 fps!

 However, there’s a trade-off between frame rate and resolution.
 High-resolution RAW files are much larger than compressed JPEGs, so it takes the camera longer to write them to the memory card.
-Sony has managed to crack the problem on the a1 by using CFexpress cards and increasing the readout speed of its sensor so that it can record 50MP RAW images at a frame rate of 30 fps (albeit in lossy compressed format).
-However, Canon forces you to choose between high resolution (the R5) and a high frame rate (the R3).
+The ⍺9 III only has a 24MP sensor, but Sony managed to crack the problem on the ⍺1 by using CFexpress cards and increasing the readout speed of its sensor so that it can record 50MP RAW images at a frame rate of 30 fps (albeit in lossy compressed format).
+However, Canon forces you to choose between high resolution (the R5 Mark II) and a high frame rate (the R1 and R3).

 Essentially, a high frame rate gives you more chances of winning the lottery.
 Animals and birds can move very quickly—especially when chasing each other or flying at high speed.
-Being able to take more pictures during crucial moments gives you more to choose from.
+Being able to take more pictures during crucial moments gives you more ‘keepers’ but also a better chance of landing the big prize.

 For example, if you want a shot of a bird in flight with its wings lifted almost vertically, there’s no way you could time a single shot to capture that exact moment, so you have to take a burst.
 The higher the burst rate, the better the odds of getting the image you want.